agiledev-students-fall2022/project-proposal-nid/README.md

 This idea is both simple enough to finish this semester, but also not too complex that it would hold back the team.
 The different recipes would come from a database and essentially, the ingredients would be matched with those that the user provides.
 Additionally, the filters (for vegan, gluten free,...etc.) would be previously defined and upon a click of a filter, the ingredients that don't fit with the health need will not be looked at.
 Additionally, the UI can be as simple or complex as needed; it can simply have a bare bones ingredients input bar, filter bar, and search button.
 Or it could be more complex and have a more stylistic UI.

-## Submission

-Complete the assignment as a Markdown document in the file named `README.md` in this repository.
-The message should be nicely formatted and outlined with a clear heading and sub-headings for each section.

-Use the `git` features of **Visual Studio Code** to commit your work and `push` them to the GitHub repository.

-Share the link to your document in your private assignments Discord channel AND in the public #project-ideas channel.
-In both cases, include the title of your project for all to see in the message.

-## What happens next

-We will select a subset of the proposals that we think will be the most interesting and appropriate for this course.
-These will be published to the class.
-Your next assignment will be to rank your favorites.
-We will then make team assignments based on this information and the answers you have provided to the previous introductory questionnaire.

-If your proposal is selected, you are 99% guaranteed to be part of that team.